mayosen/parser/README.md

 There are `test.py` module to test performance and the correctness of scanning, and experimental `asyncho.py` module to request page asynchronously.

+### Compare
+To compare checking found endpoints you can use https://www.xml-sitemaps.com/.

 ### Example
 The following code:
 ```python